Common (dolfinx::common)

 std::vector<int32_t> compute_owned_indices(std::span<const std::int32_t> indices, const IndexMap &map)

-Given a sorted vector of indices (local numbering, owned or ghost) and an index map, this function returns the indices owned by this process, including indices that might have been in the list of indices on another processes.
+Given a sorted list of indices (local indexing, owned or ghost) and an index map, this function returns the indices owned by this process, including indices that might have been in the list of indices on another processes.

 Parameters: